 Spring and Summer are the perfect time for picnics!
 But what can you do if there’s a rainy day?

-Well, you can always have a regular picnic inside (boring!), or why not try creating this picnic play sensory and letter-sound bin for your kiddos – for sensory fun and learning!
+You can always have a regular picnic inside (boring!), or why not create this picnic sensory and letter-sound play bin for your kiddos – for sensory fun and early phonics learning!

 Today’s post also contains links to FREE printable picnic food and letters!